CodeTheCity/CTC8/README.md

 Each of the projects will have its own Gitub repo within the CodeTheCity organisation.
 And each project team will have memembers with access to the repos.

+#Projects

-Ian has set up a first repo [slackbot-example](https://github.com/CodeTheCity/slackbot-example) which shows how he created a chatbot to run under Slack.
+* [slackbot-example](https://github.com/CodeTheCity/slackbot-example) Ian has set up a first repo which shows how he created a chatbot to run under Slack.
+* More to come as we create teams and projects on Saturday ....